-Investment securities at September 30, 2021 and 2020 consist of U.S. Treasury issues, U.S. Government agency issues, U.S. Government-sponsored entity issues, and corporate bonds.
-During Fiscal Year 2017, BTFA accepted certain corporate bonds in settlement of litigation, which matured in fiscal year 2021.
+Investment securities at September 30, 2022 and 2021 consist of U.S. Treasury issues, U.S. Government agency issues and U.S. Government-sponsored entity issues.
 Investment securities are recorded at historical cost.
 Investment income is recognized when received.

-The Tribal and Other Trust Funds are invested in U.S. Government securities, as mandated by 25 USC Section 162a, and certain corporate bonds accepted in settlement of litigation, as approved by the Department's Office of the Solicitor.
+The Tribal and Other Trust Funds are invested in U.S. Government securities, as mandated by 25 USC Section 162a.